 Historical returns are no guarantee of future returns.
-The money invested in the fund can both increase and decrease in value and it is not certain that an investor will get back all the invested capital.
-Please read Fact Sheets (PRIIP) and prospectuses available on our website or contact a distributor.
+The money invested in the fund can both increase and decrease in value, and it is not certain that you will receive back the entire invested capital.

 The AI era is still in its infancy and it remains unclear how the landscape will be shaped and who will be the long-term winners.
 However, it is clear that humans will become more efficient with the support of AI.
 Some pioneers include virtual assistants from Microsoft, image generation from Midjourney, and support via chatbots from Klarna.